jingyaogong/minimind/README_en.md

   inference and even training on CPUs.
 * **MiniMind** is an improvement on the DeepSeek-V2 and Llama3 architectures.
 The project includes all stages of data processing, pretraining, SFT, and DPO, and features a Mixture of Experts (MoE) model.
-* This project is not only an open-source initiative but also a beginner's tutorial for LLMs, and serves as a nascent open-source model with the hope of inspiring further development.
+* This is not only the implementation of an open-source model, but also a tutorial for getting started with large language models (LLMs).
+* We hope that this project serves as a stepping stone for researchers and developers, providing an introductory example to help them quickly get started and foster more exploration and innovation in the LLM field.

+  > To avoid any misunderstanding, "fastest 3 hours" refers to the requirement of using hardware with higher specifications than the author's setup.
+Detailed specifications will be provided below.

 ---